Mildza/fax-convertor/README.md

 # Fax machine

-You are given a task to create a CLI Node.js app that will parse a file formatted like this:
+Create a CLI Node.js app that will parse a file formatted like this:

 ```
     _  _     _  _  _  _  _